 Add in an Email Destination

 Almost there!
-Our final step is an Email step to send us the Excel file.
-Search for Email in the steps palette, and drag and drop the Email step from the Destination draw onto the flow, just after the Excel step.
+Our final step is to add an Email step to send the Excel file.
+Search for Email in the steps palette, and drag and drop the Email step from the Destination draw onto the flow, right after the Excel step.

-Configure the email step by filling in the Subject, To Email Address (use your email address), To Email Name, and body.
-Also, ensure that the option Use Attachment is checked.
-This adds the result from the flow (the excel flow) as the attachment to the email.
-Then click Save at the top of the step.
+Configure the Email step by entering the Subject, the To Email Address (use your own email address to test), the To Email Name, and the Body.
+You should ensure that the option to Use Attachment is selected.
+This adds the result from the Excel step as the attachment to the email, then click Save.

 Running the Flow

 The flow is now complete, so let's give it a run.
 Click on Execute Flow above the canvas.
-Then click Create Run in the dialog box that pops up.
+Then click Create Run in the dialog box.

 After a short time, you should see Completed with a green circle next to it, indicating that the flow ran successfully without any errors.
 Check your email, and you should have received your excel file as well.
 Opening the spreadsheet shows all the data from our HTTP service, but now in an excel report.